tamsky/rhodecode-enterprise-ce/docs/contributing/testing/unit-and-functional.rst

 The test suite is in the folder :file:`rhodecode/tests/` and should be run with the test runner `py.test` inside of your `nix-shell` environment::

-   # In case you need the cythonized version
-   CYTHONIZE=1 python setup.py develop --prefix=$tmp_path

    py.test rhodecode